-In this schematic R=10kohm.
-By using 8 bits and 5V step value is about 18.5mV.
-This is enough for getting average quality signals.
+In this schematic, R=10kohm.
+By using 8 bits and 5V step, a value is about 18.5mV.
+This is enough for getting average-quality signals.

 - Impulse (SQ);

 Universal output (OUT) is a signal output from DAC.
-This output is to form various signals like sawtooth, sine, square, triangle.
+This output forms various signals like sawtooth, sine, square, and triangle.

-PWM channel is used to form for PWM signal output – directly from timer.
+PWM channel is used to form for PWM signal output – directly from the timer.

-SQ channel is additional channel to form square pulses or second PWM signal.
-Will be implemented in future.
+SQ channel is an additional channel to form square pulses or second PWM signal.
+It will be implemented in the future.

-In the block chart is described the structure of AVD DDS signal generator.
+The block chart has described the structure of AVD DDS signal generator.
 You can see the signal paths.
-Each block part is described in specification.
+Each block part is described in the specification.

 Menu and program stages:

-After generator is switched on the message is displayed in LCD: LCD SCREENS
+After the generator is switched on, the message is displayed in LCD: LCD SCREENS

 â€žMode2â€œ button selects the step of frequency from 1 to 10000Hz by pressing it in series.
 “Up” and “Down” buttons change the frequency value by step value.

-After “Start” button is pressed – last settings are saved in EEPROM and signal generation is started.
+After the “Start” button is pressed – the last settings are saved in EEPROM, and signal generation is started.

-Above functionality is implemented and tested.
-In a future plans there are few more signal generation modes.
-By pressing “Mode1″ you can see following screens which may change a little during implementation: LCD Screens1
+The above functionality is implemented and tested.
+In future plans, there are few more signal generation modes.
+By pressing “Mode1”, you can see the following screens, which may change a little during implementation: LCD Screens1

 Circuit diagram and PCB

-PCB is single sided with some wiring done in top side.
+PCB is single-sided, with some wiring done on the top side.

 Circuit diagram explanation: